 Instead of calling the number they provided, I waited a few minutes and called the number for the bank I found online.

-They were indeed from my bank, but it made me start to think about ways organisations can help their customers feel and be safe when they make outbound contact.
+They were indeed from my bank, but it made me think about ways organisations can help their customers feel safe when they make outbound contact.

 Too often, we receive unexpected calls and are asked to give out personal information.